Rotokauri Campus Information Session

 This diversity is what the 29-year-old loves most about his job as Engineering Manager at Hamilton’s Industrial Site Services Co Ltd.

-For the mechanical engineering strand roles include the design, manufacture and maintenance of tools, engines, machines and systems.
+The mechanical engineering strand roles include designing, manufacturing, and maintaining tools, engines, machines, and systems.

 General academic admission